Internal Medicine at SKMCH&RC, Lahore

 Diagnostic and therapeutic colonoscopy, including polypectomy, dilatation, Argon Plasma Coagulation (APC) and metallic stent placement.

 Diagnostic and therapeutic ERCP, including biliary or pancreatic stone removal, as well as, stent placement (plastic and metallic).

 - Endoscopic Ultrasound (EUS)

 - EUS-guided Fine-Needle Aspiration (FNA) of mediastinal masses/lymph nodes

 - EUS-guided aspiration of cystic lesions

-Under the supervision of consultant physicians and hospitalists, the Division of Hospital Medicine runs general medicine clinics for patients with the full range of general medical issues, including diabetes, hypertension and other chronic conditions, as well as those needing preoperative medical screening.
-SKMCH&RC is also recognised by the United Nations for medical examination of its employees, for both pre-employment medical screening as well as for the evaluation of general medical conditions.
-Our clinics are used by various external organisations for pre-employment and annual medical surveillance of their employees as well.
+Under the supervision of consultant physicians and hospitalists, the Division of Hospital Medicine runs general medicine clinics for patients with a full range of general medical issues, including diabetes, hypertension and other chronic conditions, as well as those needing preoperative medical screening.
+SKMCH&RC is also recognised by the United Nations for medical examination of its employees, for both pre-employment medical screening, as well as, for the evaluation of general medical conditions.
+Our clinics are used by various external organisations for pre-employment and annual medical surveillance of their employees, as well.